Standish Neighbourhood Plan – The Final Plan

 Standish Neighbourhood Plan is a comprehensive document designed to influence the village’s development until 2030.
 If it is adopted it will give our community a real say in changes across Standish.

 This is the first non-business Neighbourhood Plan in the whole of Greater Manchester to reach this stage and Standish Voice would like to thank the community for its help in achieving this.

 In autumn, 2017, Standish Voice conducted a six-week consultation on the original draft plan – called Regulation 14 consultation – and 210 responses were received.
 Standish Voice would like to thank all those who responded.

 All these submissions, observations and suggestions from Wigan Council and others were considered ahead of producing the Final Draft Plan.
 The original draft plan was changed after this consultation to create the Final Draft Plan.
-How the original draft plan was altered is set out in a table in the Consultation Statement (see below).